 Assign power of attorney

-Make arrangements with your parents' lawyer and financial advisor.
+Make arrangements with your parents' lawyer and financial consultant.
 This is an essential step in the process and—if possible—should be done while your parents are of sound mind.
 If they don't set up a power of attorney and become incapacitated, the process of determining who will manage their money can end up in the courts and take a tremendous amount of time to work out.

 Talk to your parents' financial planner about whether or not you should set up joint accounts.
 This isn't always a good idea because if you're added as a joint owner on an account, it means that you will hold equal responsibility for every payment—and your assets could be compromised if a bill is missed.
 It can make more sense to set up a power of attorney, which would allow that person to have control on how the money is used without putting anyone else's finances in danger.

 The bottom line?
 Start the conversation now, even if it seems premature.
 It's never too early to get your parents' finances secured.
 Getting everyone in your family on the same page together can ensure a calm and stress-free future for everyone.